-The Oklahoma Aquarium is home to the world’s largest collection of bull sharks in the world.
+The Oklahoma Aquarium is home to the world’s largest collection of bull sharks.
 Ten of the “most dangerous sharks known to man” inhabit a 380,000-gallon saltwater tank and tunnel, along with three nurse sharks.
 This immersive exhibit allows visitors the chance to walk through tunnels beneath and alongside some of the most beautiful and deeply misunderstood creatures in the sea.

-Along the bottom of the tank you may notice three sharks.
-These docile creatures are nurse sharks (Ginglymostoma cirratum), and they often congregate around the pumps along the bottom of the tank to receive fresh, oxygenated water.
+Along the bottom of the tank, you may notice three sharks.
+These docile creatures are nurse sharks, and they often congregate around the pumps along the bottom of the tank to receive fresh, oxygenated water.
 This clean, oxygen-rich water makes their lives easy because they utilize buccal pumping to breathe.
-Buccal pumpers use their cheek, or buccal, muscles to pull water into their mouths and over their gills for gas exchange.
-Breathing this way means they can spend their time relaxing near the sea floor.
-If nurse sharks were like bull sharks they would need to swim all the time to breathe or else they would actually drown!
-Swimming forces the water to ram up against a bull shark’s gills for gas exchange; without movement bull sharks and other ram ventilators have no way of forcing water through their gills.
+Buccal pumpers use their cheek or buccal muscles to pull water into their mouths and over their gills for gas exchange.
+Breathing this way means they can spend their time relaxing near the seafloor.
+If nurse sharks were like bull sharks, they would need to swim all the time to breathe, or else they would drown!
+Swimming forces the water to ram up against a bull shark’s gills for gas exchange; without movement, bull sharks and other ram ventilators have no way of forcing water through their gills.

-- One reason bull sharks are so jaw-some is because they have the strongest bite force of any shark: they apply 8,702 pounds of pressure per square inch in each bite.
+- One reason bull sharks are so jaw-some is that pound for pound has the strongest bite force of any shark at about 6,000 newtons, which are around 1,300 pounds of pressure per square inch in each bite.

-- With about 50 rows of seven teeth, bull sharks can have up to 350 teeth in their mouth at any given time.16
+- With about 50 rows of seven teeth, bull sharks can have up to 350 teeth in their mouth at any given time.

 - Like dolphins, nurse sharks can be trained using positive reinforcement.